LeidyDoradoM/WorldWeather_Challenge/README.md

 # Py Travel App

-In this week project we are helping PlanMyTrip app to design a travel itinerary that includes four cities in the same country that can be travel by route.
+In this week project we are helping PlanMyTrip app to design a travel itinerary that includes four cities in the same country that can be travel by road.
 The four cities are chosen from a list of potential destinations that has been created based on the weather preferences of tester users.
 For this project, we are working with **Python** and **Pandas** in `jupyter notebook` and using *API* (Application Programming Interface) calls to two different websites: **OpenWeatherMap** and **Google Maps Platform**.

 ## Project Overview: